alessia-orlando/muon-DIS-MonteCarlo/README.md

 ### Data preparation and Dataset exploration
 In order to be used in the Random Forest Classifier, data must be converted in a `.csv` format.
 Looping over the selected event as it was done previously, the `data.py` file writes the starting station of each event (target) and the features mentioned above as columns and stores them inside the `data.csv` file.

 The dataset can now be explored using python libraries `pandas` and `matplotlib`.
 From now on, sndsw will no longer be needed.
-The characteristics of our data can be directly visualized in the Jupyter Notebook `plots.ipynb`.
+The characteristics of the dataset can be directly visualized in the Jupyter Notebook `plots.ipynb`.

 ## Random Forest Classifier